-The Company made a loss after tax for the financial year of €74.9 million (2021: profit of €2.2 million).
-The loss was principally driven by the write off of three Russian loans, totalling €68.4 million.
-This was the result of changes to Russian regulations preventing the Russian entities from repaying any loans from lenders in 'unfriendly' countries.
-It was therefore decided to impair the loans and the unpaid interest in full, and later waive the debt as part of the transaction planning for the disposal of these Russian entities.
-The cost of trading foreign exchange swaps increased significantly during the current year as a result of increasing interest rate differentials between the EUR and currencies of the borrowing companies, principally in emerging markets.
-This was however recovered through increasing the interest charged to borrowers.
+The Company made a profit after tax for the financial year of €34.3 million (2022: loss of €74.9 million).
+The current year profits were principally driven by the interest income earned on the higher levels of cash, enhanced further by higher euro interest rates during the year.
+The prior year loss was principally driven by the write off of three Russian loans, totalling €68.4 million.
+The cost of foreign exchange swaps decreased from the prior year as a result of decreasing interest rate differentials between the EUR and the currencies of the borrowing companies.
+This was recovered through the interest charged to borrowers.

-The total equity at year end is €339 million (2021: €413 million).
-The impairment provision based on the expected credit losses for the Company's financial assets amounts to €29.8 million (2021: €19.6 million) at year end.
+The total equity at year end was €373 million (2022: €339 million).
+The impairment provision based on the expected credit losses for the Company's financial assets amounted to €23.1 million (2022: €29.8 million) at year end.